Voyage to Antarctica

 To save yourself a spot on this Adventure, contact us to register with a $1000 deposit as soon as possible!
 Registrations are accepted on a first-come-first-serve basis.
 We realize that we are talking about a trip that is over a year away.
 Due to the supply and demand equation at work here, ships have strict cancellation policies and require commitments much further in advance than travel of a more conventional nature.
-As a result, WAI is forced to release unclaimed spaces on the ship in January 2019.
 In addition, because of the high costs and high-adventure nature of this program, it is unlikely that we will return to Antarctica soon.
 It’s been five years since our last visit.
 NOW is the time to join us on this odyssey to the 7th Continent!!
 Our group size on this unique Adventure will average 32-36 travelers with an average guide to traveler ratio of 1:12.

 Traveler Rewards Program